zetadx9/Tamagotchi/README.md

                   The pet will be given a proper burial at the last stage of life.

                   -- My design changed to a Digimon like tamagotchi design.
 I found gifs that move and decided to use them as my character.

+                                                       User Story
+                                  1. The game starts by pressing the start/hatch button
+                                  2. You have 4 bars - Hunger, Sleep, Play, Age
+                                  3. The Age increases every 5 seconds
+                                  4. If food, boredom, and sleepiness gets to 10, the game ends
+                                  5. If age reaches 10 - you win and the game ends.
+                                  6. A tombstone will end the game.
+                                  7. The digimon will stop evolving when you win.
+                                  8. The character will evolve every time the age increases by 2.